P-iyush48/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 🎮 Tic‑Tac‑Toe Web Game
 This is a small web project where players can enjoy the classic Tic‑Tac‑Toe game on a browser.
-The developer added two play options:
+This game have have two modes:

 * 🧑‍🤝‍🧑 Play with another human (two‑player mode).